rootik/RCTransmitter-USBGamepad/README.md

  Tested with FlySky(Turnigy) FS-i6 transmitter, aerofly RC 7 simulator and FreeRider FPV.
  FlySky FS-i6 flashed with 10 channels firmware.
 On the trainer port it transmits only 6 channels.
- Note: turn on Trainer mode in the RC.
+ Note: consider turning on *Trainer mode* in the RC configuration menu.
+It wont stop RC from binding and transmitting, but can prevent your aircraft from flying away accidentally.
  You can remap AUX1 and AUX2 dials to switches in RC configuration.

 #Trainer port of FlySky FS-i6